Collaborating with Your Engineering Job Recruiters Equals Hiring Success

-I’ve mentioned this in several other blog posts and podcast episodes, but I’ll say it again because it’s so important.
+I’ve mentioned this in several other blog posts, but I’ll say it again because it’s so important.
 Once that candidate is identified, you must move them quickly through your process.
 Quickly enough to keep them engaged, but not so quick that you compromise your process or hurry things along too quickly that it scares the candidate – especially engineering candidates.
 They need to process and weigh their options.
 This takes time, which you need to give to them…but not too much time.
-One of the recruiter’s jobs is to really get to know the candidate so they can help bring things along at the pace that accomplishes the balance of these things.\
+One of the recruiter’s jobs is to really get to know the candidate so they can help bring things along at the pace that accomplishes the balance of these things.

 Listen to your engineering job recruiters!
 Again, this is a collaboration.
 They are your best ally in getting your company’s roles filled with top talent, and they provide excellent insight to what others are saying about your company.
 As I mentioned earlier, they are the eyes and ears for your company.
 In their discussions with prospective candidates, they are hearing about your company’s reputation – good, bad or otherwise.

 No matter what business you’re in, you can’t see your blind spots, and by utilizing a recruiter, you’ll find out things about your company that you would never know without one.
 The feedback they give you can be extremely valuable as you shape and tweak your company culture to better attract the A-Players.